RedHatInsights/frontend-starter-app/README.md

 Redux doesn't have a Dispatcher or support many stores.
 Instead, there is just a single store with a single root reducing function.

 [Create Store](https://redux.js.org/api-reference/createstore): ```createStore(reducer, preloadedState, enhancer)```

+There is helper function used to create store with option to plug reducers on the fly called [getRegistry](https://github.com/RedHatInsights/frontend-components/blob/master/packages/utils/doc/redux.md#reducer-registry) you can see the usage of it throughout this repository.

 - methods
   - [getState()](https://redux.js.org/api-reference/store#dispatch)